Mary W. Lawrence – Short Biography

 But their primary reason for doing so was so that Mary would escape the fate of many a young girl in Youngstown, Ohio after the war: marrying a steelworker.

 Lawrence’s first dream was to become an actress.
-So her mother brought the 17-year-old Mary to the Neighborhood Playhouse School of the Theatre, NY and then put her in an apartment, which she shared with another girl.
-Then, her mother went home.
+So her mother brought the 17-year-old Mary to the Neighborhood Playhouse School of the Theatre, NY, and then put her in an apartment, which she shared with another girl.

 The young, independent Lawrence left New York after a year, went to Pittsburgh, and studied at the Carnegie Institute of Technology.
 It was there that she met her first husband, Burt Wells, who studied industrial design and later became art director at Ogilvy & Mather.

 The couple settled in Youngstown and Lawrence began her copywriting career with a job at McKelvey’s department store.
-At age 24, Lawrence moved back to New York with her husband and worked at Macy’s as fashion ad manager.
-The year was 1952.
-The next year, she joined McCann-Erickson, supervising the copy group.
+At age 24, Lawrence moved back to New York with her husband and worked at Macy’s as a fashion ad manager.
+Next, she joined McCann-Erickson, supervising the copy group.
 In the succeeding years, her reputation for brilliance became widespread across the industry.

 It was at this new company that she met her future business partners, Dick Rich and Stewart Greene.
 In 1967, the award-winning trio resigned to form Wells, Rich and Greene Inc.

-Still, within their first 6 months, Wells, Rich and Greene pulled in $30 million in billings.
-Moreover, during the next five years, the triumvirate achieved billings of more than $100 million, making them the most talked about ad agency of the day.
+Within their first 6 months, Wells, Rich, and Greene pulled in $30 million in billings.
+Moreover, during the next five years, the triumvirate achieved billings of more than $100 million, making them the most talked-about ad agency of the day.